beenibeeni/ph-job-market-analytics/README.md

 ## About

-Hi, I'm **Jannelle** — an aspiring data analyst based in the Philippines.
+Hi, I'm **Jannelle** — a data analyst based in the Philippines.
 This is my first end-to-end Power BI portfolio project.
 I'm documenting every phase as I build it, including the reasoning behind each decision.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/jnnllcandelaria/) ← *(replace with your actual LinkedIn URL)*